 I think my favorite pattern is to check email on Sundays, Thursdays, and Fridays.
 This gives me a solid four-day (96-hour) block to get some real work done at the start of each week since I can go through Mon, Tue, Wed, and Thu without doing email or social media till Thursday evening.

 What if someone emails me on Monday and doesn’t get a reply till Thursday evening?
 My business isn’t so urgency driven that this would likely be a problem.
 The people who may need to get in touch with me more urgently can call or text me.
 I told such people about this experiment when it began, so they know what to expect.
 This is working out just fine so far.
 In fact, some people have been curious about it and are reconsidering their own online habits as a result.

-At first that stretch of going for four days without checking email seemed a bit much, but now I really like it.
-It’s so nice to feel that I have this abundance of offline time to get my work done and live my life without worrying about what’s happening in my online communication circles.
-I always know I can catch up on it later.
+At first that stretch of going for four days without checking email seemed a bit much, but now I like it.
+It’s nice to have this abundance of offline time to get my work done and live my life without worrying about what’s happening online.
+I always know I can catch up later.

-Checking email and social media three times a week is becoming a new default pattern for me.
-I think I’ve done this long enough now (this is week four) that I can maintain it with relative ease.
-My goal here was to break the pattern of unnecessarily excessive checking and replace it with something more productive and sensible, not to replace it with something impractically rigid.
+My goal was to break the pattern of excessive checking and replace it with something more productive and sensible, not to replace it with something impractically rigid.
 If I feel it’s warranted due to particular circumstances, I can always add an extra check.
-For instance, when I post a new blog article, it makes sense to share a status update to let people know about it; in some cases I can do that without actually visiting the site.

 Here’s a summary of the key lessons I learned from this experiment: